look/query-parser/tutorial/build_a_query_parser.md

 ## Going beyond generic query parsers: Adding heuristics

-So far, what we've built has been aimed at providing a simple user experience -- and preventing harmful queries.
+So far, what we've built has been aimed at providing a simple user experience&mdash;and preventing harmful queries.
 However, another benefit of building your own query parser is that it is specific to your application, so you can tailor it to your domain.

 For example, let's say we are building search for a database of books.
 We know a lot about the data, and can develop heuristics for users' search input.
 Let's say that we know all publication dates for books in the catalog are from the twentieth and early twenty-first century.
 We can turn a search term like <span class="query-string">1970</span> or <span class="query-string">1970s</span> into a date range query for the dates 1970 to 1979.